 Good Government that Serves the Public Interest

 In an era of extreme corporate influence, in which many government institutions are overseen and dismantled by those antagonistic to their very missions, our localities can be beacons of hope.
-Our cities and counties can instill government accountable and responsible to the people, where the urgent issues of our society are tackled and resolved.
+Our cities, school boards, and counties can instill government accountable and responsible to the people, where the urgent issues of our society are tackled and resolved.